 Biography of Joseph T. Deters

-Joseph Deters began his career in public service in 1982 as an Assistant Hamilton County Prosecutor, where he learned the impact that violent crime has on families and neighborhoods.
-As an assistant prosecutor, he dedicated his life to serving and helping our communities.
+Joe Deters began his career in public service in 1982 as an Assistant Hamilton County Prosecutor where he learned first-hand the impact violent crime has on families and neighborhoods.
+As an assistant prosecutor, Joe dedicated his life to serving and helping communities.

 As Hamilton County Prosecutor, Mr. Deters was the driving force behind the following important changes in state law to better protect Ohio citizens:

-Joe is a lifelong Cincinnatian and 1975 graduate of St. Xavier High School.
-In 1979, Joe graduated from the University of Cincinnati, and then the University of Cincinnati College of Law in 1982.
-Joe is a member of the Cincinnati Bar Association, the Ohio State Bar Association, the Ohio Prosecuting Attorneys Association, the National District Attorneys Association, and the Joint Task Force to Review the Administration of Ohio’s Death Penalty.
-He currently serves on the St. Joseph’s Cemetery Board of Trustees, and has previously served on the University of Cincinnati Board of Trustees, the Ohio Organized Crime Commission, and the Southern Ohio Leukemia Foundation.
+Joe is a lifelong Cincinnatian, where he attended St. Xavier High School.
+In 1979 Joe graduated from the University of Cincinnati and then the University of Cincinnati College Of Law in 1982.
+Joe is a member of the Cincinnati Bar Association, National District Attorney’s Association and Ohio Prosecuting Attorney’s association.
+He currently serves on the St. Joseph’s Cemetery Board of Trustees, and previously served on the University of Cincinnati Board of Trustees, Ohio Organized Crime Commission, and the Southern Ohio Leukemia Foundation.